-- (8) The business address for Mr. Lassiter is 25 Highland Park Village, Suite 100-780, Dallas, TX 75205.
-The 12,044 common units are held individually by Mr. Lassiter. - (9) The business address for Mr. Russell is 4695 N FM 2869, Winnsboro, Texas 75494.
-Includes 2,044 common units held in a joint account in the name of Mr. Russell and his spouse, and 6,000 common units held in an Individual Retirement Account for the benefit of Mr. Russell. - (10) Includes 12,949 common units held by Mr. Trout in his individual name, jointly with his spouse or in an IRA, 2,250 common units held by the Benjamin R. Trout Trust and 400 common units held by the Gabriel G. Trout Trust.
+- (7) Includes 32,252 common units held in his individual name or IRA for the benefit of Mr. Raley. - (8) The business address for Mr. Lassiter is 25 Highland Park Village, Suite 100-780, Dallas, TX 75205.
+The 13,895 common units are held individually by Mr. Lassiter. - (9) The business address for Mr. Russell is 4695 N FM 2869, Winnsboro, Texas 75494.
+Includes 3,895 common units held in a joint account in the name of Mr. Russell and his spouse, and 6,000 common units held in an Individual Retirement Account for the benefit of Mr. Russell. - (10) Includes 14,800 common units held by Mr. Trout in his individual name, jointly with his spouse or in an IRA, 2,250 common units held by the Benjamin R. Trout Trust and 400 common units held by the Gabriel G. Trout Trust.
 Mr. Trout disclaims beneficial ownership of those common units owned by the Benjamin R. Trout Trust and the Gabriel G. Trout Trust in which he does not have an economic interest but which he may be deemed to own based on voting and investment power.
-Mr. Trout is the Trustee for the Benjamin R. Trout Trust and the Gabriel G. Trout Trust.
-The business address for Mr. Trout is 1241 Mohawk Trail, Richardson, Texas 75080. - (11) Includes 15,192 common units held by Mr. Ehrman in his individual name, IRA or Keogh Plan and 41,035 common units held by Quiscalus Ventures, LLC in which Mr. Ehrman is the sole member. - (12) Includes 18,297 common units held by Ms. Moriyama in her individual name, jointly with her spouse or in an IRA. - (13) Pursuant to Instruction 5 to Item 403 of Regulation S-K, the 5,531 common units owned by SAM Partners Management, Inc. and the 53,224 common units owned by Smith Allen Oil & Gas, LLP included in the beneficial ownership of both Mr. McManemin and Mr. Allen are only included once in this total.
+Mr. Trout is the Trustee for the Benjamin R. Trout Trust and the Gabriel G. Trout State for the Benjamin R. Trout Trust and the Gabriel G. Trout State for the Benjamin R. Trout Trust and the Gabriel G. Trout Trust is the Trustee for the Benjamin R. Trout Trust and the Gabriel G. Trout Trust.
+The business address for Mr. Trout is 1241 Mohawk Trail, Richardson, Texas 75080. - (11) Includes 15,192 common units held by Mr. Ehrman in his individual name, IRA or Keogh Plan and 53,598 common units held by Quiscalus Ventures, LLC in which Mr. Ehrman is the sole member. - (12) Includes 21,716 common units held by Ms. Moriyama in her individual name, jointly with her spouse, IRA or Keogh Plan. - (13) Pursuant to Instruction 5 to Item 403 of Regulation S-K, the 5,531 common units owned by SAM Partners Management, Inc. and the 53,224 common units owned by Smith Allen Oil & Gas, LLP included in the beneficial ownership of both Mr. McManemin and Mr. Allen are only included once in this total.

-SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE
+DELINQUENT SECTION 16(a) REPORTS